lg3394/connect-to-census/README.md

 # connect-to-census

 In this assignment, you will connect your data to census data and do a bit of basic exploratory data analysis (EDA) on your dataset.
-The EDA will be in 1-D (distribution of your data) and 2-D (comparing your data to census variables).
+The EDA will be:
+* 1-D (distribution of your data)
+* 2-D scatterplots (comparing your data to census variables)

 ## Assignment